Joehuu/osu-wiki/wiki/Gameplay/Health/en.md

 Health loss:

 - Getting 'Miss' or 'Bad' on small/large notes
-- Not completing Dendens
-- Not completing Shakers
+- Not completing Swells

 No effect:

 - Doing drumrolls
 - Ignoring drumrolls
-- Completing Dendens
-- Completing Shakers
+- Completing Swells

-*Note: It is entirely possible for a beatmap to never pass by design due to it only containing drumrolls and/or dendens/shakers.*
+*Note: It is entirely possible for a beatmap to never pass by design due to it only containing drumrolls and/or swells.*

 ## osu!catch